 As you may understand by now, decent folding bike locks are not cheap.
 It’s not that we want you to buy the most expensive one out there.
 But, if you have a limited budget, we suggest looking at other options, namely U-locks or chain locks.
 You can buy an effective lock in each of those categories for one-third of the price you could pay for a good Abus folding lock.

-In recent years there have been more and more companies popping up on Kickstarter and other crowdfunding platforms claiming they have found the panacea for bike theft problem.
+In recent years there have been more and more companies popping up on Kickstarter and other crowdfunding platforms claiming they have found the panacea for bike theft problems.

-We’re quite sceptical about these locks for two main reasons: they make claims that have no ground and cost a lot.
+We’re quite skeptical about these locks for two main reasons: they make claims that have no ground and cost a lot.